View Principals »

 Sue received a BA with honors from Colby College and a Masters of Industrial and Labor Relations from Cornell University.

-Tom LaWer, Principal
+Tom LaWer, Managing Principal

 Tom has over 15 years experience in the area of executive compensation as a consultant, lawyer and accountant.
 Tom’s practice focuses on advising Compensation Committees and senior management on executive, Board, equity, severance and change in control compensation arrangements.
 His experience includes executive compensation market assessments, bonus plan design, Board compensation market assessments and design, equity compensation strategy, equity plan design, equity plan pool increase strategies and severance/change in control program assessments and design.
 Recently, he has assisted many clients in the transition from pre-IPO to public status.
 Tom has also served as an expert witness on compensation related matters and teaches a course in the taxation of executive compensation as an adjunct professor at Golden Gate University School of Law.